jwc20/appointment-assist-frontend/README.md

 - App.js
   - Home
   - Displays a list of appointments
+- AppointmentDetails.js
+  - Displays information about a single appointment
 - Doctors.js
   - Displays a list of doctors
 - Patients.js